Create and manage territories to allow users to search for locations that are assigned to strict geographic areas.

 Simply select the country Sweden and hit Save at the bottom.
 Simple as that.

-The last step in enabling territory searches is to assign individual locations to the territories.
-To assign locations, go to Manage Locations on the left navigation.
+You can also assign locations by editing existing locations.
+Go to Manage Locations on the left navigation.
 Find the location you need to assign to a location by searching for the location by using the advanced search option, which will let you search alphabetically, or by city/state etc. Once you have found the correct location, select it from the search results.
 Then click on the Territories tab on the top.
-The select Edit.
+Then select Edit.
 You will see the following screen:

 Simply choose the correct territory from the list, then hit Assign Selected, then Save.
 That's all there is to it.